JohnPaulNaiju/AI-Receptionist/README.md

 ### Step by step guide to make project run

-- Pull the project and ask AI.
-Documenting how to run these projects is time consuming and unworthy to me.
+- Pull the project and ask AI 🤷‍♂️